Adillwma/QuantumHarmonics/README.md

 The potential term can be represented by a matrix where the leading diagonal is the potential evaluated at the $i$-th point in space, $V_{i,i} = V(x_i)$, and all other entries are zero.

-Then using a linear algebra solver, we can solve for the eigenvalues and eigenvectors of $H$ to find the energy levels $E_n$ and wavefunctions $\psi$ of the quantum harmonic oscillator respectivly.
+Then using a linear algebra solver, we can solve for the eigenvalues and eigenvectors of $H$ to find the energy levels $E_n$ and wavefunctions $\psi$ of the quantum harmonic oscillator respectively.
 For performance reasons we currently use the scipy.linalg.eigh_tridiagonal function, benefiting from its tailored functionality for diagonal and tridiagonal matrices.
-This is dicussed further in [Appendix Section 2.2](#Appendix_performance).
+This is discussed further in [Appendix Section 2.2](#Appendix_performance).

 ##### NOTE:
 It is important to use a small $(\approx 0.1 a_o)$ step size for $\Delta x$.
-Additonally the x displacement (from which follows the range for the potential) must cover sufficient range that the largest desired wavefunction falls to zero at the extremities in order to ensure the numerical solutions stability as demonstrated in [Appendix Section 2.1](#Appendix_stability).
+Additionally the x range (from which follows the range for the potential) must cover sufficient range that the largest desired wavefunction falls to zero at the extremities in order to ensure the numerical solutions stability as demonstrated in [Appendix Section 2.1](#Appendix_stability).

 ### Energy Levels

 We compare the computed eigenvalues with the expected eigenvalues.

-Looking back on our table of analytical values for the energy levels, and filling in our simulated values we can see we get a good match between the two, with the error gradlly increasing as the energy level increases.
+Looking back on our table of analytical values for the energy levels and filling in our simulated values we can see we get a good match between the two, with the error gradually increasing as the energy level increases.
 This is to be expected as the wavefunctions become more complex and the numerical solutions become less stable.

 <div align="center">